How to have better foreplay – and better sex

 -

-Can I tell when I’m engorged – and have I ever watched that process unfold?
+Can I tell when I’m aroused and physically receptive – and have I ever paid attention to how that changes in my body?

 -

 Do I experience pleasure through penetration?
-If not, why might that be?
+If not, what kinds of stimulation feel best for me?

 -